 - Next in a scrupulously clean large bowl add the 4 egg whites.

 - Whisk until they are light and airy.
 While whisking at medium speed gradually add the caster sugar one spoonful at a time.
 Continue whisking on medium – high until the meringue is shiny and glossy.
-To check, rub a little of the mixture between your thumb and forefinger, when it feels smooth and there are no signs of grittiness, the sugar is completely dissolved into the egg white.
+Rub a little of the meringue mixture between your thumb and forefinger, when it feels smooth and there are no signs of grittiness, the sugar is completely dissolved into the egg white.

 - Next, while still whisking, add the lemon juice, vinegar and cornflour.
 Continue whisking for a further minute.